k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-On the etcd server node, get the etcd data directory, passed as an argument --data-dir, from the below command: ps -ef | grep etcd
+On the etcd server node, get the etcd data directory, passed as an argument --data-dir, from the command 'ps -ef | grep etcd'.
 Run the below command (based on the etcd data directory found above).
 For example, chown etcd:etcd /var/lib/etcd

-### 1.1.13 Ensure that the admin.conf file permissions are set to 644 or more restrictive (Automated)
+### 1.1.13 Ensure that the admin.conf file permissions are set to 600 or more restrictive (Automated)

 **Result:** Not Applicable

 **Remediation:**
-Run the below command (based on the file location on your system) on the master node.
+Run the below command (based on the file location on your system) on the control plane node.
-For example,
-chmod 644 /var/lib/rancher/k3s/server/cred/admin.kubeconfig
+For example, chmod 600 /var/lib/rancher/k3s/server/cred/admin.kubeconfig

 ### 1.1.14 Ensure that the admin.conf file ownership is set to root:root (Automated)